CentriaUniversityOfAppliedSciences/DigiBioGasHub/docs/content/docs/Backend/Backend.md

 You need Docker to run backend.

 Note!!
-Install database before starting backend for the first time As database the backend uses PostgreSQL (https://www.postgresql.org/).
+Install database before starting backend for the first time.
+The backend uses PostgreSQL as the database (https://www.postgresql.org/).
 The docker from project repository uses TimescaleDB that is a PostgreSQL extension.
 You can use any kind of PostgreSQL installation you have access to (docker/local install/remote server).